Travel and Information

 We also have full Disabled access and facilities (More details can be found at Disabled Holiday Info. )

-Dogs are welcome on site with responsible owners.
+Dogs are welcome on site, OUTSIDE, with responsible owners.
 Please note: Only assistance dogs can be allowed inside premises.

 When driving a manual geared hire car, always remember to put the handbrake on (as hard as you can) .

 If parking on a hill, after switching off engine, engage gears in 1st gear as well as the handbrake.This stops the car rolling should gravity win the day!